 Overall, the card has notable features that can be utilized to save consumers money.

-Bank of America® Travel Rewards Visa® credit card benefits and features
+Bank of America® Travel Rewards credit card benefits and features

-Generous welcome offer for a No Annual Fee card
+Generous welcome offer for a $0 Annual Fee card

-The card offers 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening.
-Keep in mind that the bonus requirement is entirely based on spending (cash advances, fees and balance transfers do not count).
+The card offers newcardholders to 25,000 online bonus points after at least $1,000 in purchases in the first 90 days of account opening Keep in mind that the bonus requirement is entirely based on spending (cash advances, fees and balance transfers do not count).

 Earning Bank of America Premium Rewards points

-The Bank of America® Travel Rewards Visa® credit card is a simple, flat-rate card that gives you 1.5 points for every $1 you spend.
+The Bank of America® Travel Rewards credit card is a simple, flat-rate card that gives you 1.5 points per $1 spent on all purchases, with no annual fee and no foreign transaction fees and your points don't expire.
 Each point is worth 1 cent per point, so in essence, you will earn 1.5 cents per $1 spent in value.

 The main benefit of a flat-rate card is not needing to track spending categories.
 However, the largest downside of a flat-rate credit card is not being able to maximize specific purchases for more rewards.
 The Wells Fargo Propel American Express® card, on the other hand, has tiered cash back where you earn more for specific categories of purchases.